 Organize Your Packing List

 The most important thing to do when going on a hiking trip is to carry all the essentials without loading yourself with too much weight.
 Before you start scratching your head in frustration regarding what to pack and what not to pack, here is what we suggest.

-- Get essential hiking gear, including boots, rain gear, backpacks, and poles.
+Get essential hiking gear, including hiking shoes, rain gear, backpacks, and poles.